 While this median survival time is incredibly short, some dogs will live anywhere around two, three, or four years after being treated for hemangiosarcoma.
 Sometimes, dogs will stay in remission for even longer.
-They can go on to live as though they never suffered from cancer at all.
+They can go on to live as though they never suffered from cancer at all enjoying a high quality of life.
 As we can see from these data points, the median survival times of dogs with hemangiosarcoma can vary drastically, and it all comes down to the precise details of a dog’s condition.

 As always, if you are curious to learn more about your dog’s situation, in particular, reach out to the veterinarian that your dog sees regularly.
 The vet will have a better way of answering your specific questions as they pertain to your dog.
 That way, instead of reading statistics that might scare you and send you into a panic, the vet can advise you on what you can expect as the owner of your dog with hemangiosarcoma.

 Always remember that you are not alone in handling a diagnosis of hemangiosarcoma.
-There are communities out there that can support you, as well as your dog, as the two of you experience hemangiosarcoma in dogs.
-Reach out for support if you feel that it would help you!
+There are communities out there that can support you, as well as your dog, as the two of you experience hemangiosarcoma.
+Reach out for support if you feel that it would help you and the quality of life of your pup!
 People are ready and willing to give you a shoulder to lean on during these trying times.

 Ivana Vukasinovic grew up in Serbia and attended the University of Belgrade where she received a degree in Veterinary medicine in 2012 and later completed surgical residency working mostly with livestock.
 Her first year of practice was split between busy small animal practice and emergency clinic, and after two more years of treating many different species of animals, she opened her own veterinary pharmacy where an interest in canine and feline nutrition emerged with an accent on fighting animal obesity.
 In her free time, she acts as a foster parent for stray animals before their adoption, likes to read SF books and making salted caramel cookies.